 Urban lifestyle is disconnected from nature.
 Children growing up in urban areas often don’t know where their food comes from.

 This was not always the case.
 People used to be heavily involved in their food system.
 However, the conventional food system is facing numerous problems.
 These include environmental, social, and ethical issues. between humans and nature.

-I deep-dived into the topics that were most relevant to the current food system and tried to get an overall understanding of the problems.
+I did a deep-dive into the topics that were most relevant to the current food system and tried to get an overall understanding of the problems.
 I narrowed down the scope towards using permaculture principles to bring humans closer to nature.
 This was followed by a deep dive into permaculture and finding key insights which could be used in the urban setting to come up with solutions.

 I conducted primary and secondary research to gain an understanding of the current food system and its problems.